-Master’s in Counseling Degrees in California – Explore Online and On-Campus Options
+Master’s in counseling degrees in California – explore online and on-campus options

-A master’s degree in counseling may help to prepare you for a career that focuses on helping others.
-Professional counselors provide valuable services to clients during challenging times or life transitions, with an impact that may extend from individuals to families and communities.
-Whether you hope to help couples and families heal, treat mental health disorders or guide students searching for the right career path, a master’s degree in counseling can open the door to a variety of careers in the field.
+A master’s degree in counseling may help prepare you for a career that focuses on helping others.
+Professional counselors provide valuable services to clients during challenging times or life transitions, influencing individuals to families and communities.
+Whether you hope to help couples and families heal, treat mental health disorders, or guide students searching for a career path, a master’s degree in counseling can open the door to a variety of jobs in the field.

 In this Guide:

-Sponsored Online Program in California
+Sponsored online program in California

 Earn an MA in Psychology Online from Pepperdine